NBA Playoffs: Los Angeles Clippers, Denver Nuggets semifinals preview

 Los Angeles also got more than 15 points per game from Paul George and sixth man Lou Williams.
 Marcus Morris and Ivan Zubac both scored more than 10 points per game.

-On a few days’ rest, Los Angeles will get to face the Nuggets and attempt to stop their budding star Jamal Murray.
+On a few days’ rest, Los Angeles will get to face the Nuggets and attempt to stop their budding star, Jamal Murray.

-The Nuggets game back down 3-1 to defeat the Utah Jazz and move on to the next round.
+The Nuggets came back down 3-1 to defeat the Utah Jazz and move on to the next round.
 Murray wrapped up the seven-game series averaging 31.6 points, 5.6 rebounds and 6.3 assists per game.
 Nikola Jokic averaged 26.3 points, 8.1 rebounds and 5.4 assists per game.

 It will be a tough task for Denver to get into the next round after only one day of rest in between Game 7 against the Jazz and Game 1 against the Clippers.